 "We are in a unique position to not only train tomorrow's workforce, but also to empower that workforce to move seamlessly into tobacco free jobs, housing, and other environments," said Jean Hernandez, Edmonds CC President.
 "As we look to graduate healthy students and employ healthy employees, we needed to examine the role of tobacco within our community."

-For information on how to quit tobacco, or for more information on the 1Day Stand and the Fresh Air Campus Challenge, visit: www.1DayStand.org.
+For information on how to quit tobacco, or find out more about the 1Day Stand and the Fresh Air Campus Challenge.